RadicalRiko69/RhythmDark-RhythmLight/README.md

 # Copyright Notices
 Copyrighted sounds and music belong to their respective owners.

 Mascot Characters copyrighted by Team Sushi Presentations.
-Illustrations by Giovanni Shawn.
+Illustrations by [@pureisi](https://twitter.com/pureisi).